Dyslexia Help & Treatment Options

 - While the classic dyslexia symptom is visual, switching of letters, most dyslexia symptoms are reading or language related, because reading is essentially a language skill — text is language in a visual format.

 Types of Dyslexia Help

-More recently however, improved knowledge of the brain has lead to interventions that now make it possible to address the language processing and cognitive delays at the source of most forms of dyslexia.
+- Dyslexia can be treated.
+Improved knowledge of the brain has lead to interventions that now make it possible to address the language processing and cognitive delays at the source of most forms of dyslexia.